Fish-Network/docusaurus-deployment/fish-network-whitepaper.md

 * Andreessen Horowitz, Sequoia, Paradigm
 * Not direct competitors but alternative for startups and LPs
-* Fish Network complements by serving different market segments
+* Fish Network complements by serving non-accredited investor market segment

 Public Markets: